zorchenhimer/go-nes/README.md

         input_b.bmp --output only_b.chr \
         input_c.bmp

-Options will be per-input file or global.
+Options are per-input file or global.
 If an option is defined once globally and once for an input file, the global value is overwritten with the input file's value.

-If an option is given more than once for the same scope, use the last set value.
+If an option is given more than once for the same scope the last value will be used.

 ### Multiple input and output files